ginger51011/markovish/README.md

 2. Parse it.
 3. Generate an infinite string of new text using that.

+More information about usage and the like can be found in the crate docs and in the [examples](./examples).

 # Support

 I do not accept any donations.
 If you however find any software I